If composers were hackers

 Introduction

-Johan Sebastian Bach
+Johann Sebastian Bach

-{(0∘, ⍪ 1∘,∘⊖)⍣⍵⍉⍪⍬}
+{(0∘, ⍪ 1∘,∘⊖)⍣⍵⍉⍪⍬}Resources

 If you want to learn more about J.S.
 Bach:

-If you want to learn more about APL:
+If you want to learn more about apl:

 Wolfgang Amadeus Mozart

-Mozart would prefer the Scheme programming language.
+Mozart pairs well with the Scheme programming language.

 (define (deriv exp var)